What is Total Productive Maintenance (TPM)?

-Early equipment maintenance is when a business engages with suppliers or equipment designers before receiving an asset to plan for its implementation.
-By considering the company’s operating requirements, experience, and other details, the company can modify or improve the new equipment to ensure its seamless integration into the production environment.
+Early equipment maintenance, or early equipment management engages suppliers or equipment designers in planning for equipment implementation before it arrives.
+By considering their operating requirements ahead of time, the company can modify or improve the new equipment to ensure its seamless integration into the production environment.

-This pillar stops many integration issues that can prevent new equipment from becoming economically viable as quickly as possible.
+This pillar stops many start-up issues that prevent new equipment from becoming productive as quickly as possible.